-There is more to India’s famous festival of colours than the colours themselves!
-Holi is about celebrating brotherhood, the divine love of his devotees to the Hindu deity Krishna, the onset of spring and India’s varied and spectacular cultural heritage.
+There’s a lot more to India’s famous festival of colours than throwing paint!
+Holi is about celebrating brotherhood, the divine love of devotees to the Hindu deity Krishna, the onset of spring and India’s varied and spectacular cultural heritage.

-So dig out some old clothes (for they will get irreversibly colored) and most adventurous side, and celebrate Holi like the locals do with these five insider tips:
+So dig out some old clothes (for they will get irreversibly coloured) and your most adventurous side, and celebrate Holi like the locals do with these five insider tips:

 1. Marvel at an awe-inspiring display of ancient martial arts